Florida resident detained as key suspect in Haiti killing

 The United Nations has been involved in Haiti on and off since 1990, but the last U.N. military peacekeepers left the country in 2017.

-Associated Press writers Ben Fox in Washington and Evens Sanon in Port-au-Prince contributed to this report.
+Associated Press writers Ben Fox in Washington, Manuel Rueda in Bogotá, Colombia and Evens Sanon in Port-au-Prince contributed to this report.